mlswg/wg-materials/interim-2018-09/README.md

 ## Schedule and Agenda

 We will be meeting Thursday and Friday, 27-28 September 2018.
-Meetings will begin at TBDam and end at approximately 5pm on each day (although we may choose to end earlier).
+Meetings will begin at 0900 and end at approximately 1700 on each day (although we may choose to end earlier).
+These times are CEST.

 See the [agenda](agenda.md) for full details.